zchee/neovim-wiki/Building-Neovim.md

     - `CC=clang CFLAGS=" -O0 -g -DEXITFREE " cmake .. -DMIN_LOG_LEVEL=0 -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=$PWD/root -DJEMALLOC_USE_BUNDLED=1 -DCLANG_ASAN_UBSAN=ON -DPREFER_LUAJIT=false`
 4. Run `make`.

-When changing `DEPS_PREFIX`, you may need to clear the CMake cache in order for the changes to take effect.

 ## About CMake